Signet Jewelers (NYSE:SIG) Shares Gap Up After Dividend Announcement

-Signet Jewelers Limited (NYSE:SIG – Get Rating) gapped up prior to trading on Tuesday after the company announced a dividend.
+Signet Jewelers Limited (NYSE:SIG – Get Rating) shares gapped up prior to trading on Tuesday after the company announced a dividend.
 The stock had previously closed at $57.83, but opened at $61.09.
-Signet Jewelers shares last traded at $67.89, with a volume of 23,453 shares traded.
+Signet Jewelers shares last traded at $67.89, with a volume of 23,453 shares trading hands.

 The newly announced dividend which will be paid on Friday, February 24th.
-Investors of record on Friday, January 27th will be issued a dividend of $0.20 per share.
-The ex-dividend date is Thursday, January 26th.
-This represents a $0.80 annualized dividend and a yield of 1.08%.
-Signet Jewelers’s dividend payout ratio is presently 11.35%.
+Stockholders of record on Friday, January 27th will be paid a $0.20 dividend.
+This represents a $0.80 dividend on an annualized basis and a dividend yield of 1.08%.
+The ex-dividend date of this dividend is Thursday, January 26th.
+Signet Jewelers’s dividend payout ratio is currently 11.35%.

-Several equities analysts recently issued reports on SIG shares.
-Citigroup lifted their price objective on Signet Jewelers from $60.00 to $77.00 in a report on Wednesday.
-StockNews.com started coverage on Signet Jewelers in a report on Wednesday, October 12th.
+A number of analysts have recently weighed in on the stock.
+Telsey Advisory Group upped their price target on shares of Signet Jewelers from $72.00 to $75.00 and gave the stock a “market perform” rating in a research note on Wednesday.
+StockNews.com assumed coverage on shares of Signet Jewelers in a research note on Wednesday, October 12th.
 They issued a “hold” rating for the company.
-Telsey Advisory Group boosted their price target on Signet Jewelers from $72.00 to $75.00 and gave the stock a “market perform” rating in a report on Wednesday.
-Bank of America boosted their price target on Signet Jewelers from $65.00 to $75.00 and gave the stock a “neutral” rating in a report on Wednesday.
-Finally, UBS Group boosted their price target on Signet Jewelers from $79.00 to $93.00 and gave the stock a “buy” rating in a report on Wednesday.
-Four research analysts have rated the stock with a hold rating and two have assigned a buy rating to the company.
-Based on data from MarketBeat, the stock has an average rating of “Hold” and a consensus target price of $85.00.
+UBS Group upped their price target on shares of Signet Jewelers from $79.00 to $93.00 and gave the stock a “buy” rating in a research note on Wednesday.
+Citigroup upped their price target on shares of Signet Jewelers from $60.00 to $77.00 in a research note on Wednesday.
+Finally, Bank of America upped their price target on shares of Signet Jewelers from $65.00 to $75.00 and gave the stock a “neutral” rating in a research note on Wednesday.
+Four equities research analysts have rated the stock with a hold rating and two have given a buy rating to the company’s stock.
+According to data from MarketBeat.com, Signet Jewelers presently has a consensus rating of “Hold” and a consensus target price of $85.00.

 Insider Activity at Signet Jewelers

-In related news, insider Stephen E. Lovejoy sold 6,000 shares of the company’s stock in a transaction on Friday, September 9th.
-The stock was sold at an average price of $62.33, for a total value of $373,980.00.
-Following the completion of the transaction, the insider now directly owns 82,732 shares in the company, valued at $5,156,685.56.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Insiders own 1.76% of the company’s stock.
+In related news, insider Stephen E. Lovejoy sold 6,000 shares of the company’s stock in a transaction that occurred on Friday, September 9th.
+The shares were sold at an average price of $62.33, for a total value of $373,980.00.
+Following the completion of the sale, the insider now owns 82,732 shares in the company, valued at approximately $5,156,685.56.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
+1.76% of the stock is owned by insiders.

 Signet Jewelers Company Profile